JellyRollJunior/steel-ball-messenger/README.md

 -   signup redirects to login
 -   login redirects to index
 -   index redirects to login if user not logged in
+-   trigger refetch chats on new chat creation